 The donning of the traditional black, blue or saffron clothes during the Vratam period has its own significance.

-- Blue: First the Lord is described as Neela Megha Shyamala Varnan.
+First the Lord is described as Neela Megha Shyamala Varnan.
 Most devotees wear the Blue colored Mundu, to associate themselves with the Lord.

-- Black: Lord Saneeshwara is ebony black in colour.
+Lord Saneeshwara is ebony black in colour.
 And those people (Ayyappa Swamis) who suffer from Sani Doshams, are instructed by their Guruswamis to wear black Mundus, so that they may be released from Sani’s maleficent effects.
 Apart from this they are also guided to chant the 12 stotras that are pleasing to Saneeswara as they climb the Sabari Malai so that when the Ayyappa Bhakthas reach the top, Sani Bhagavan would have removed himself from their lives.

-- Saffron/Kaavi: Certain Ayyappa Bhakthas who live the life of a Sanyasi within the Grihasthasrama, detached attachment, wear Kavi vastram
+Certain Ayyappa Bhakthas who live the life of a Sanyasi within the Grihasthasrama, detached attachment, wear Kavi vastram

-- White: Those who without any self interest devote their attention entirely on Him, wear white veshtis, as they consider Him as Nirguna Bhagavan.
+Those who without any self interest devote their attention entirely on Him, wear white veshtis, as they consider Him as Nirguna Bhagavan.

 Wearing the colored Mundu also has the added advantage of letting the others know that you are observing the Vratam.
 This is especially important as it relates to letting women know, so that they can distance themselves from the males who are observing Vratam.